symphonyoss/ContainerJS/README.md

 ## Development

-This project is a mono-repo, i.e. multiple distinct projects within the same git repository.
+This project is a mono-repo, i.e. multiple distinct projects within the same Git repository.
 This project uses [Lerna](https://github.com/lerna/lerna) to manage the dependencies between these projects and their release process.

 To get started, run the following from the project root:

 ```
-npm install --global lerna
+npm install
-lerna bootstrap
 ```

-This will run `npm install` on all the sub-projects, and link any cross dependencies.
+This will install Lerna and run `lerna bootstrap`, which runs `npm install` on all the sub-projects, and links any cross dependencies.

 For details on how to run each sub-project, refer to their README file.